akmiccom/English_grammar_in_use/English.md

 16. Determiners and pronouns
     1. I'm going on vacation next week.
 Oh, that's nice.
     2. Is there a bank near here?
 Yes, there's one on the corner.
     3. This cup is dirty.
-Can I have clean one?
+Can I have a clean one?
     4. I'm going shopping.
 I'm going to buy some clothes.
     5. Where's your luggage?
-I don't have one.
+I don't have any.
     6. Tracey and Jeff don't have any children.
-    7. How much money do yo have?
+    7. How much money do you have?
 None.
     8. There is nobody in the room.
 It's empty.
     9. What did you say?
 Nothing.
-    10.
+    10. I'm hungry.
+I want something to eat.
+    11. It rained every day last week.
+    12. Everybody needs friends.
+    13. Most children like to play.
+    14. I like both those pictures.
+    15. I haven't read either of these books.
+    16. Do you have many friends?
+    17. We like movies, so we go to the movies a lot.
+    18. There were few people in the theater.
+It was almost empty.
+    19. They have a little money, so they're not poor.

 和訳をお願いします。間違いも指摘してください